npsot_bluebonnet_full_color

 Maintenance

 Fast growing.
-It can be grown most anywhere, in a variety of soil, moisture, and light conditions.
-In very hot areas, give it a spot that is protected from the hot afternoon sun.
-Great for a pollinator garden, groundcover, wildflower meadows.
+It can adapt to a variety of soil, moisture, and light conditions.
+In very hot areas, provide a location that is protected from the hot afternoon sun.
+Great for a pollinator garden, groundcover, or wildflower meadow.
 Can even be mowed, but this will reduce pollinator benefit.
-Propagation: Seed.
+Native habitat: disturbed soils such as pasturelands and roadsides, as well as moist edges of forests.
+Propagation: seed.

 Comments